 Freshman Application Requirements

-Standardized testing is one way to highlight academic preparedness, along with the many other application requirements that also inform academic strength.
+Standardized testing is one of the application requirements that can highlight academic preparedness.
 There are no minimum test scores required to be admitted to Stanford, and there is no score that guarantees admission.
 At Stanford, we review applications holistically, meaning every component of the application is valuable to us as we get to know each student.

 Testing Outside the U.S.

-Many students ask about test substitutions, and while we do not accept alternate exam scores in lieu of either the ACT with Writing or the SAT with Essay, we do provide guidelines for testing exemptions for international students who may be unable to access a testing site.
+Many students ask about test substitutions, and while we do not accept alternate exam scores in lieu of either the ACT or the SAT, we do provide guidelines for testing exemptions if no sittings of these tests are offered in your country.